 INT 19-02: Freddie Mac Single Security Initiative: Paragraph 2.b.

 2.b.
 Most elements of the new 55-day security received upon exchange will exactly match those of the PC or Giant being exchanged – most fundamentally, the cash flows of the 55-day security will ultimately be backed by the same loans as the original PC or Giant.
 Each new 55-day security will mostly have the same characteristics as the corresponding PC such as unpaid principal balance, pool factor, and weighted average coupon.
-The 55-day security will have a new CUSIP, prefix, pool number, and issuance date.
+The 55-day security will have a new Security Identifier, prefix, pool number, and issuance date.

 INT 22-01: Freddie Mac When Issued K-Deal (WI Trust) Certificates: Paragraphs 3.f., 8, and 9

 3.f.
 In the event that the investor elects to exchange the WI Trust certificates to the K-Deal SPCs, the investor receives an equivalent principal amount of the K-Deal SPCs of the same class.
-Although the investment will have a change in CUSIP, any such exchange is not deemed to be a taxable event as described in the respective Offering Circular Supplements for the WI Certificates.
+Although the investment will have a change in Security Identifier, any such exchange is not deemed to be a taxable event as described in the respective Offering Circular Supplements for the WI Certificates.
 As such investors will not recognize a gain or loss on the exchange and investors will be treated as continuing to own the interests that were owned immediately prior to the exchange.
 Stated differently, any gains or losses on the exchanged WI-Certificates are “rolled into” the investors’ new K-Deal Certificate position.

 If a reporting entity elects to convert WI Trust SPC securities into K-Deal SPC securities, the guidance in the Annual Statement Instructions, Schedule D, Part 3 and Part 4, shall be followed.
 Per that guidance, the transition from a WI Trust to a K-Deal shall not be reported as a disposal or acquisition.
-As the terms and cost basis of the SPC certificates would be identical, and the change would only reflect a CUSIP number change, a disposal and reacquisition shall not be recorded.
+As the terms and cost basis of the SPC certificates would be identical, and the change would only reflect a Security Identifier change, a disposal and reacquisition shall not be recorded.

 Excerpt from Annual Statement Instructions, Schedule D, Part 3 and 4:

 This schedule should include a detailed listing of all securities that were purchased/acquired during the current reporting year that are still owned as of the end of the current reporting year (amounts purchased and sold during the current reporting year are reported in detail on Schedule D, Part 5, and only in subtotal in Schedule D, Part 3).
 This should include all transactions that adjust the cost basis of the securities.
-Thus, it should not be used for allocations of TBAs to specific pools subsequent to initial recording in Schedule D, Part 3, or other situations such as CUSIP number changes.
+Thus, it should not be used for allocations of TBAs to specific pools subsequent to initial recording in Schedule D, Part 3, or other situations such as Security Identifier changes.

 Status: